IBM/SalesEnablement-SterlingDataExchange-V2-L3/docs/B2BiDemo02.md

 ![](_attachments/B2BiLab02-06-Select-All-Envelopes.png)

-In the latest {{offering.name}} release, new password policies have been set that require users to change their password the first time they authenticate.

 8. The trading partner envelopes are shown as all selected.
 Click **Next**

 ![](_attachments/B2BiLab02-07-All-Envelopes-Selected.png)

 9. Use the **double down arrow** to select all of the BP (Business Process) Definitions.
 Then click **Next**